tuo/tuo.github.io/_posts/2021-10-04-auto-fishing-en.md

 ## Fishing Explained

+>  “In our reasonings, there are all imaginable degrees of assurance—from the highest certainty to the lowest species of moral evidence.
+A wise man, therefore, proportions his belief to the evidence.” - David Hume

 Fishing is not rocket science(see [hard science and soft science](https://en.wikipedia.org/wiki/Hard_and_soft_science)).
 It is pretty much like sociology and economics - dealing with probability and statistics. it is very hard to do a controlled experiment because there are simply too many factors involved and isolation becames pretty much impossilbe to do so.
 That's a pretty important shift in perspective, just like investment and sports, from 100% certainty to uncertainty and odds of randomness.